Welcome to our website. On this page you can find out more about our Vision, History, Growth Strategy, Staff and news.

 Success for all

-In the current education world, ‘success’ is often measured just by literacy and maths attainment at the end of key stages.
-At BDMAT we are committed to the holistic development of each child and therefore we see success as much wider.
-So, we want our pupils to experience a range of subjects and experiences in order that they have the opportunity to achieve in these.
+In the current world of education, ‘success’ is often measured by literacy and maths attainment alone at the end of key stages.
+At BDMAT we are committed to the holistic development of each child and we therefore see success in a much broader context.
+We want our pupils to experience a range of subjects and experiences in order that they have the opportunity to achieve within these.
 As previously stated, this approach should not be at the expense of aiming high academically for all pupils – especially those who are vulnerable.
 Therefore, we expect all of our schools to aim for FFT (Fischer Family Trust) 50 targets this is in line with national attainment) as a minimum but also to set aspirational targets of FFT 20 (aiming for performance in the top 20% of all pupils nationally).

 Success for pupils is likely to be secured if staff are also ‘succeeding’ in their roles.
-Performance management and appraisals will be undertaken with all staff on an annual basis with at least one mid-point review.
+Performance management and development reviews will be undertaken with all staff on an annual basis with at least one mid-point review.
 Leaders across the MAT, both at a central and school level should be demonstrable in their praise for staff.
 Staff should also be encouraged and supported to improve their skills and knowledge etc through appropriate CPD – each member of staff should have an opportunity for an individual CPD plan for the year that clearly helps them to succeed and improve.

 Positive well-being for all

 The well-being of staff is also important to the Trust and we will therefore ensure that we have appropriate occupational health services to support any staff who require this.
-We will also establish access to the services of a counselling service for any staff who require this, either for professional or personal issues.
+We will also establish access to a counselling service for any staff who require this, either for professional or personal issues.
 The executive and headteachers will all receive training on identifying stress in themselves and their staff and provide guidance on how best to support staff.